Make the most of your lending experience

 Boost your earning power with the Funding Circle ISA

-The Funding Circle ISA is now available to all current investors (as of 3rd April 2018), subject to eligibility requirements.
-The ISA works just like your Classic Funding Circle account, but the interest you earn is tax-free.
+The Funding Circle ISA works just like your Classic account, but the interest you earn is tax-free.
 This could provide you with a significant boost to your earning power.
-For example, if a higher rate taxpayer lends £20,000 through the Funding Circle ISA and earns a one-year return of 7.2%* after fees and bad debt, their post-tax earnings after one year could increase from £864 to £1,440.
+For example, if a higher rate taxpayer lends £20,000 through the Funding Circle ISA and earns a one-year return of 6%* after fees and bad debt, their post-tax earnings after one year could increase from £674 to £1,128.

 If you haven’t yet opened a Funding Circle ISA, you can do so by logging in to your account.
 Tax rules and relief can change depending on your personal circumstances, and you can find out more about the features and risks of lending through a Funding Circle ISA here.

 Recognise bad debt as a normal part of lending

 When lending to businesses there will always be some who are unable to repay their loan.
-We call this bad debt, and we account for it when calculating projected returns.
+This is called bad debt, and we account for it when calculating projected returns.
 Bad debt is rarely spread out evenly over the course of the loan term, and tends to happen during certain periods of a loan’s lifetime.
 You can see this from the chart below, which shows the annualised return, after fees and bad debt, earned by an example investor over a five year investment period:

 In our example, based on five years of loan performance data, an investor lent £10,000 across all the loans originated through Funding Circle in 2012.
 Each month, the loan repayments and interest received were lent to new borrowers.